roumail/dev-env-setup/README.md

 cd /path/to/go-tutorial
 docker-compose --env-file .env -f /path/to/dev-env-setup/docker-compose.yml build vim
 ```

 This would ensure that we're able to have an environment, configured with `Go`
 for our project.

 ```bash
 docker-compose --env-file .env -f /path/to/dev-env-setup/docker-compose.yml run --rm vim
 ```

 The directory `HOST_APP_DIR` will point to the location `/root/workspace` in
 the container and the built image will be name `DEV_IMAGE_NAME`.

 ## Known caveats

-Running vim inside a container presents challenges to access the host
+### Clipboard Sync

-clipboard and viceversa.
-The current vim settings only allow vim to have access
+Running Vim inside a container presents challenges for clipboard access between the host and the container.
+Currently, Vim can only access the container's clipboard.
+To enable clipboard sharing between the host and the container, consider the following options:

-to the clipboard inside the container.
-To access the clipboard on the host, we'd
+1. SSH with X11 Forwarding:

-need to setup some sort of sync of the clipboards.
-Of the different options
+- Install xclip or xsel inside the container.
-available to do this, using ssh to copy the clipboard between container and host
+- Use ssh -X to enable X11 forwarding for clipboard commands.
-seems the most straightforward but hasn't been considered yet in detail.
+- Manually sync the clipboard or automate the process with scripts.

-The other option, is to rely on bracketed paste, which means that we can use the
+2. Bracketed Paste: Use terminal emulators that support bracketed paste (e.g., iTerm2, Alacritty) to allow standard Ctrl/Cmd+C/V operations.
-standard ctrl/cmd+c/v since we're running vim inside a terminal emulator.
+3. Clipboard Sharing Tools: Explore tools like clipboardctl or xsel that facilitate clipboard sharing between the host and the container.